Last Updated on by Jeremy

 The Great Allegheny Passage

-To finish this guide, we have to give a nod to what is perhaps the longest bike trail in our region.
+In this one, we have to give a nod to what is perhaps the longest bike trail in our region.
 The Great Allegheny Passage connects downtown Pittsburgh (from the Point) to Cumberland, Maryland, and is 150-miles in length- great for a multi-day ride!

 Going even further than this, while in Cumberland, the GAP links up to the C&O Canal Trail which continues all the way to Washington DC.
 Together they offer a combined 334.5 mile ride which most riders will split up over a week or so one way.